mnmelo/fluxer/README.md

 # fluxer
 A script for counting crossing events across a finite width xy-plane membrane.

+(fluxer depends on [mdreader](https://github.com/mnmelo/mdreader) being in your `$PYTHONPATH`.
+The version in the `oldver` branch has no such requirement, but future development will focus on the `master` branch version).

-The system is assumed periodic in z but the pbc in the trajectory must have been removed (trjconv option -pbc nojump).
+The system is assumed periodic in *z* but the pbc in the trajectory must have been removed (trjconv option -pbc nojump).
 Two index groups define the top and bottom of the membrane.
 A crossing is only counted when an atom exits on the opposite side of the membrane to the one it